 As well, technology allows us to film every waking moment.
 Some of us can be so caught up trying to capture all of life’s precious moments on camera that we lose the thrill of just enjoying the actual moment.
 Why put a screen between you and your life?
 It’s isolating enough when you’re alone in front of a computer, but now many of us are doing it when out amongst the crowds.
 By recording the moment, we miss feeding off the energy of others and contributing our own energy to these once-in-a-lifetime moments.

-Therefore it is important to take the time to stop and unplug from the digital world and connect to others.
+Therefore it is important to take the time to stop and unplug from the digital world and connect with others.
 Be present.
 Live and experience each moment with all of your senses.
 Interact with real people in real time rather than connecting virtually through your mobile devices.
 “To be able to stay positive it is essential to have influences in your life that support you and lift you up instead of dragging you down.”
 Staying in touch with friends and loved ones is extremely beneficial for our happiness and well-being.
 Research demonstrates that spending positive time with other people improves our happiness immediately.

 2. Practice Self-Care